Innoble/playground-n4hrs6fb/statement.md

 ## BFS without hash

-The hashset is pretty fast, especially if you use a version with integers (don't use HashSet<Node> !).
-However, if you are travelling most of the map or the map is small, an integer with bits set to 1 or a boolean array that you set to true, will be more efficient.
+The hashset is pretty fast, especially if you use a version with integers (don't use HashSet of nodes!).
+However, if you are travelling most of the map or the map is small, an integer array with bits set to 1 or a boolean array that you set to true, will be more efficient.
 In this example I use an int-array.
 The code will change as follows:

 ```C#
  static readonly int[] visitedArray = new int[HEIGHT];